aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to POT or Online App" h2="Export DOT to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for creating diagrams and graphs.
+It is a popular format used by many software applications, including Microsoft Visio.
+However, the DOT format is not supported by all applications, and so it is often necessary to convert DOT files to other formats.
+One of the most popular formats for diagrams and graphs is the POT format, which is supported by Microsoft PowerPoint.

+<h2>How Aspose.Total helps for dot to pot conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to POT conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a powerful suite of file automation APIs that enables developers to automate the conversion of DOT files to POT.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a POT file.
+This process is quick and easy, and can be automated with just a few lines of code.
+Aspose.Total for C++ is a great solution for developers who need to convert DOT files to POT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}